-Jones et al. [9] provide a good step-by-step example visualizing how DIRECT accomplishes the task of locating a global optimum.
-Steps 2 to 6 form a processing loop controlled by two stopping criteria-limits on iterations and function evaluations.
+[8] provides a good step-by-step example visualizing how DIRECT accomplishes the task of locating a global optimum.
+Steps 2 to 6 form a processing loop controlled by two stopping criteria limits on iterations and function evaluations.
 Starting from the center of the initial hypercube, DIRECT makes exploratory moves across the design space by probing the potentially optimal subspaces.
-"Potentially optimal" is an important concept defined next [9].
+"Potentially optimal" is an important concept defined next [8].